y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

     2. When a process switches from the running state to the ready state
     3. When a process switches from the waiting state to the ready state
     4. When a process terminates
   - When scheduling takes place only under circumstances 1 and 4, we say that the scheduling scheme is nonpreemptive or cooperative.
-Otehrwise, it is preemptive.
+Otherwise, it is preemptive.
   - Under nonpreemptive scheduling, once the CPU has been allocated to a process, the process keeps the CPU until it releases the CPU either by terminating or by switching to the waiting state.
   - Cooperative scheduling is the only method that can be used on certain hardware platforms, because it does not require the special hardware needed for preemptive scheduling.
   - Unfortunately, preemptive scheduling can result in race conditions when data are shared among several processes.